osuagwu/laradmin/packages/bethelchika/laradmin/docs/install.md

 To do this:
 1) If it does not exists already create a a folder named `project` in the root of your Laravel project
 2) Copy Laradmin github into the folder you have just created.
-3) Yoo should now have a folder path starting with `bethelchika/laradmin` inside `packages` folder.
+3) Yoo should now have a folder path starting with `packages/bethelchika/laradmin` folder.

-Now to configure the project, add psr4 in Laravel's composer.json under 'autoload'
+Now to configure the project, add the psr4 in Laravel's composer.json under 'autoload'
 ```json
 {...
 "psr-4": {